-This is something we can think of as an empty framework where you want to create the apps from the scratch and during the app development you will connect this app with any of the data sources which you would like to.
-We can compare the Canvas app with PowerPoint empty template or if you are from the InfoPath Form developer background, we can compare the Canvas app with InfoPath form blank template.
-In all the cases, the tool will you to select the empty template and you can customize it as per your need.
+This is something we can think of as an empty framework where you want to create the apps from scratch, and during the app development, you will connect this app with any of the data sources that you would like to.
+We can compare the Canvas app with a PowerPoint empty template, or if you are from the InfoPath Form developer background, we can compare the Canvas app with an InfoPath Form blank template.
+In all cases, the tool will allow you to select the empty template, which you can then customize as per your needs.

-The main purpose of the canvas app in PowerApps is their ease of use – drag, and drop control.
-In the Canvas app, we don’t need to worry about how data is structured and they offer a much more intuitive user experience than model-driven apps (in the coming section, we will discuss model-driven apps).
+The main purpose of the canvas app in PowerApps is its ease of use with drag and drop control.
+In the Canvas app, we don’t need to worry about how data is structured, and they offer a much more intuitive user experience than model-driven apps (in the coming section, we will discuss model-driven apps).